Ozair-Hassan/Ozair-Hassan/README.md

 [![Portfolio](https://img.shields.io/badge/Portfolio-ozairhassan.com-blue)](https://ozairhassan.com/)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-ozair--hassan-blue)](https://www.linkedin.com/in/ozair-hassan)

 Welcome to my GitHub!
-I'm Ozair Hassan, a Full Stack Software Engineer with experience building scalable SaaS applications and AI-powered systems.
+I'm Ozair Hassan, a Full Stack Developer with experience building scalable SaaS applications and AI-powered systems.
 I specialize in React, Next.js, TypeScript, and Node.js, with hands-on experience integrating backend systems, designing APIs, and working with modern AI technologies such as Retrieval Augmented Generation pipelines and LLM integrations.

 I enjoy solving real-world problems by building practical, user-focused solutions that are performant, reliable, and easy to use.
 My work spans across frontend, backend, and AI-driven features, with a strong focus on improving developer workflows and end-user experience.